datasci611/bios611-projects-fall-2019-JessLMurray/project_3/README.md

 ## UMD Data Analysis

 This project will focus on the influence of social determinants of health on the extent of services needed.
 My research questions are:
-* What are the clients' demographics (e.g. race, age, gender, etc.)?
+* What is the general distribution of the clients' age, gender, and race?
 * Is there a relationship between client demographics and the length of stay at UMD?
+* Specific demographic variables I am interested in include: age, gender, race, veteran status, disability determination, health insurance coverage, domestic violence victimhood/survivorship, and income source(s).

 For more information on the services provided by UMD to the Durham county community, visit http://www.umdurham.org/.